gorgiv/microcontroller-remote-control-system/README.md

 - Develop a programming code for the microcontroller
 - Implement AT commands in the code
 - Establish serial communication between the mobile phone and microcontroller
-- Use the proper type of sensors for household conditions monitoring
+- Utilize proper type of sensors for household conditions monitoring

 ## 1. System components